-Tools and clay will be provided BUT APRONS WILL NOT.
-If you feel that you need to cover your clothes, you will need to come with an apron or towel.
-This can be stored on your shelf with your work.
+Tools and clay will be provided.
+You will store your work in progress on a labeled shelf in the studio.
+We have some aprons, but you are welcome to bring in your own or an old shirt/towel to leave on your shelf.
 You may also want to bring something to write with and something to write on if taking notes is helpful for you during demonstrations.

 In this course you are assessed on the following categories:

 Submitting assignments in a timely manner, being present and engaged, demonstrating a growth mindset, documenting and taking care of your work.

 Work will be assessed for understanding of the learning goals and EFFORT.
 All projects will have deadlines for different steps to ensure that you finish your work on time.

 Cleaning your wheel before and after using it, wiping surfaces, organizing your shelf, returning boards, leaving an area cleaner than you found it.

 Research, sketches, written work

 In this course, an A is yours to lose.
 If you attend class, come with a positive attitude and willingness to take risks, and you follow guidelines for each assignment you will excel.
 Poor attitude, fixed mindset (not responding well to constructive suggestions/feedback), lack of accountability and incomplete assignments will result in points lost and will negatively impact your grade.
 To excel in wheel throwing, you need practice and a positive attitude, thus effort and participation are integral to your success in this class.
 Cleanup will also impact your grade.
 You will receive a grade for individual assignments in Canvas and monthly updates in PowerSchool.

 Please reach out to me for help or feedback.
 My schedule is complex as I teach at both the high school and the middle school.
 I am available after class and will post open studio times later on in the first term.
 If you have any questions, the best way to reach me is through email @firstname.lastname@example.org.